AI Wave Function Simulator - Physics Interference Visualization Explore wave interference physics!

 }

-Recreates the field graphics buffer at the new canvas size
+Rebuilds the off-screen buffer at a size matching the new canvas dimensions.

 let fieldG;